House panel subpoenas organizers of Jan. 6 Trump rally

 At least nine people who were there died during and after the rioting, including a woman who was shot and killed by police as she tried to break into the House chamber and three other Trump supporters who suffered medical emergencies.
 Two police officers died by suicide in the days that immediately followed, and a third officer, Capitol Police Officer Brian Sicknick, collapsed and died after engaging with the protesters.
 A medical examiner later determined he died of natural causes.

-The Metropolitan Police announced this summer that two more of their officers who had responded to the insurrection, Officers Kyle DeFreytag and Gunther Hashida, had also died by suicide.
+The Metropolitan Police announced this summer that two more of their officers, Officers Kyle DeFreytag and Gunther Hashida, had also died by suicide.
+Both had responded to the insurrection.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.